awsdocs/amazon-workmail-administration-guide/doc_source/disable-group.md

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

-1. If you require a different AWS Region, change it from the navigation bar\.
-For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.
+   If necessary, change the AWS Region\.
+In the bar at the top of the console window, open the **Select a Region** list and choose a Region\.
+For more information, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.

-1. For **Organizations**, choose the name of your organization\.
+1. In the navigation pane, choose **Organizations**, then choose the name of your organization\.

 1. In the navigation pane, choose **Groups**\.